salsalabs/goengage/cmd/activity/fundraise/dedication/README.md

 ## Advanced usage

-Typically, going to the `goengage` directory to run this app can be time-consuming.
-A good way to get around that is to create an executable file.
-If that appeals to you, then use this command.
+If you'll be using this app a lot, then it will be a good idea to create a native program.

 ```bash
 go build -o ~/go/bin/fundraise_dedication cmd/activity/fundraise/dedication/main.go